oherst/Day_Counter/README.md

 * Git & GitHub
 * PhoneGap & publishing to the play store

-For the last few months I have been working on other projects, I now intend to make some improvements based on the feedback from users.

 #### App description (taken from listing on play store):

 >Want to know how many days until your next birthday?
 How about how many days until your 30th or 70th birthday?